Stock market today: Asian shares decline ahead of Fed decision on rates

 Ford and General Motors held steadier after falling a day earlier, as the strike against them continues.
 The leader of the UAW said late Monday its limited strike could expand unless “serious progress” toward a new labor deal is made by Friday at noon.
 Ford rose 1.8%, and GM rose 1.9%.

-In energy trading, benchmark U.S. crude lost 10 cents to $91.10 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude lost 82 cents to $90.38 a barrel in electronic trading on the New York Mercantile Exchange.
 It fell 28 cents to $91.20 on Tuesday.
-It’s climbed roughly 13% this year as oil-producing countries curtail production.
-Brent crude, the international standard, fell 36 cents to $93.98 per barrel.
+It has climbed roughly 13% this year as oil-producing countries curtailed production.
+Brent crude, the international standard, fell 83 cents to $93.51 per barrel.